Learn how to make a mermaid tail skirt! It’s perfect for a handmade costume or just dress up time, and it’s easy to run and play in!

 My daughters love mermaids so much I even made them a mermaid stocking for Christmas!

-I made my daughter a handmade mermaid costume a couple of years ago with a very simple how-to, but this is an in depth tutorial of how to make the skirt.
+I made my daughter a handmade mermaid costume and a mermaid dress a couple of years ago with a very simple how-to, but this is an in depth tutorial of how to make the skirt.
 Especially since I have two daughters that both love to be mermaids!

 This is the original skirt that I made.
 I used a scale print stretch fabric that was white and gold.
 I had the “point” of the tail go down in the front and up in the back.
 The gathered tulle tail is a pretty mint.
 I made the point go down for the look of a mermaid tail, and up for the ease of movement and running.
 (She ran to each house when we were trick-or-treating!)